itfanr/ros2-wiki/Contact.md

 When filling an issue, please make sure to:

 * Include enough information for another person to understand the issue.
+* Include information about the exact platform, software, versions, and environment relevant to the problem.
 * In case of a bug consider providing a [short, self contained, correct (compilable), example](http://sscce.org/).